GluuFederation/gluu-docker/examples/single-host/README.md

     Next is our OpenDJ container.
 OpenDJ will install and configure itself inside the container as well as create volumes inside of the current directory as `/volumes/` for necessary persistent data, like db, schema, etc..

-    After that oxAuth, then oxTrust, which relies on the `/.well-known/openid-configuration/` to properly set it's own configuration.
+    After that oxAuth, NGINX, then oxTrust, which relies on the `/.well-known/openid-configuration/` to properly set it's own configuration.
 These containers can be restarted at any time from that point on.

+    Currently all of the images